DevadharshiniKalaivanan/Mbot/README.md

 - Departments

 ## How to Use
-- Clone the Repositiory or Download the Folder.
+- Clone the Repository or Download the Folder.
 - Install Python requirements pip install -r requirements.txt
 - Run the main.py